jkclark/Discardo-Retaino/README.md

 card you choose?
 Well, look no further for a solution!

 Discardo Retaino (DR) is a quality-of-life mod that improves the discarding and retaining experiences.
-DR automatically selects a card for you to discard or retain when there is a clear choice.
+DR automatically selects cards for you to discard or retain when there is a clear choice.

 Sometimes DR will be wrong, and that's okay.
 The idea is to reduce the number of times you're mindlessly clicking to make an "obvious" choice.